Mitchell scores 27, Jazz rout short-handed Nets 118-88

 Even with all their stars, the Nets have struggled defensively this season and relied on their supercharged offense to get their wins.
 But without their sharpshooters, the Nets’ league-leading .587 effective shooting percentage seemed a distant memory.

-The Nets have dropped five straight in Utah and their last road victory over the Jazz was 98-96 in 2016.
+The Nets have dropped five straight in Utah; their road victory over the Jazz was 98-96 in 2016

 TIP-INS